dat-ecosystem/dat/docs/whitepaper.md

 All data in dat is immutable.
 That means that all data is treated like a log of a particular event, and only the view of the data overwritten when new data is added.

-When data is added to the log, it is given a

 ### 5.3 It's a graph!

 Whatever you write to dat is appended to the graph as a new node.
 Each node knows which version it came from, i.e., its parent node.